alan-w-u/restaurant-table-manager/README.md

 Mon Aug 07 01:10:04 PDT 2023
 Removed Table 1 from the restaurant

+## Phase 4: Task 3

+After creating and viewing the UML class diagram of my application, to improve the design I would try refactoring the Menu class to utilize the singleton pattern.
+A restaurant only has one menu, at it is generally universal for the entire restaurant making it a viable candidate for the singleton pattern.
+It is reasonable to only allow one Menu object to exist and simply call it when necessary.
+This would also mean the Menu would only need to be instantiated once through the singleton method, which could reduce memory usage and complexity especially when the menu becomes larger.
+This would also remove the need to instantiate the Menu whenever a class needs to access it, reducing the number of steps when scaling up the project and adding more classes or functionality.

 ## References
 - JsonSerializationDemo-master provided by CPSC 210 edX as reference for the JSON writing/reading functionality